abanderam/abandera.github.io/_teaching/IABio.md

 ---
-title: "Informatica Aplicada a la Biologia"
+title: "Informática Aplicada a la Biología"
 collection: teaching
-type: "Grado en Biologia"
+type: "Grado en Biología"
 permalink: /teaching/IABio
 venue: "Universidad de Sevilla"
-date: 2020-01-01
 location: "Sevilla, España"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Parte 1: Introduccion a las hojas de calculo y bases de datos
+Parte 1: Introducción a las hojas de cálculo y bases de datos
 ======

-Parte 2: Introduccion a la programacion
+Parte 2: Introducción a la programación
 ======

 Parte 3: Modelos poblacionales